 After the patient is brought to the hospital, the lab tests show the patient is anemic and there are changes to the red blood cells that characterize this type of toxic reaction.
 Depending on the patient's condition, a blood transfusion may be necessary until the toxic chemicals can gradually be metabolized.

-Metabolism of the toxin is rapid in dogs, but the damaged red blood cells may take 2-3 days to be removed from circulation.
+Metabolism of the toxin is rapid in dogs, but the damaged red blood cells may take 2 to 3 days to be removed from circulation.
 Typically, patients who are monitored closely and receive the right support, including blood transfusion(s) and intravenous fluids, make a quick recovery and can go home after a day or two (or 3) at the hospital.

 It is important to watch the patient for other signs of distress, such as gastritis, diarrhea or pancreatitis, especially when fatty foods from the trash have been consumed along with the onions.